-- Provide Homework Assignment to practice Active Listening and "I Messages" at least 1 x a day and we will be discussing their experience during Day 2 of the training.
-Do a search for information on autism and using the web information checklist review 3 websites for the likelihood they are providing quality information - 3.
-Review Los Angeles Mental Health and Developmental Disabilities Educational Program Resource Directory
+- 1. Practice Active Listening and "I Messages" at least 1 x a day - Do a search for information on autism and using the web information checklist review 3 websites for the likelihood they are providing quality information - 3.
+Review Los Angeles Mental Health and Developmental Disabilities Educational Program Resource Directory - 4.
+Read Systems of Care Handouts